Equal Pay for Similar Work: Static Model

-\begin{proposition} Generically, in any core outcome under group-based EPSW, firms completely segregate.
+\begin{proposition} Generically, in any core outcome under EPSW, firms completely segregate.
 Specifically, one firm hires almost all $A-$group workers, and the other hires almost all $B-$group workers (formally, for some $i\in\{1,2\}$, $f^i_A(v)=f_A(v)$ for almost all $v\in[0,1]$ and $f^{-i}_B(v)=f_B(v)$ for almost all $v\in[0,1]$). \end{proposition}

-\begin{remark}\rm The conclusion of this proposition holds only generically.
-An example of a non-generic case in which the conclusion fails features $\beta=1$ and $F_A(v)=F_B(v)=v$ for all $v\in[0,1]$.
-For this parameterization, it is straightforward to verify that there exists a core outcome where firm 1 hires all workers from both groups with $v \in [0,\frac{1}{2}]$ at wage zero while firm 2 hires all other workers at wage $\frac{1}{2}$. \end{remark}

-Following the previous result, we assume throughout that any core outcome under group-based EPSW exhibits full segregation by group.
-Therefore, we assume in any core outcome $O$, without loss of generality, that firm 1 hires all $A-$group workers ($f^1_A(v)=f_A(v)$ for all $v$) and firm 2 hires all $B-$group workers ($f^2_B(v)=f_B(v)$ for all $v$).
-Consider a core outcome $O$ where $w_1(\cdot)$ specifies firm 1's wages to $A-$group workers and $w_2(\cdot)$ specifies firm 2's wages to $B-$group workers.
-By Individual Rationality for the firms (see \Cref{EPC}), it suffices to consider $w_i(\cdot):[0,1]\to[0,1]$ for each $i\in\{1,2\}$ in any core outcome.
-Note that we can therefore represent the wage gap in a core outcome $O$ under group-based EPSW as
+Following the previous result, we assume throughout that any core outcome $O$ under EPSW exhibits full segregation by group: without loss of generality let firm 1 hire all $A-$group workers ($f^1_A(v)=f_A(v)$ for all $v$) and let firm 2 hire all $B-$group workers ($f^2_B(v)=f_B(v)$ for all $v$).
+Moreover, letting $w_1(\cdot)$ specify firm 1's wages to $A-$group workers and letting $w_2(\cdot)$ specify firm 2's wages to $B-$group workers, Individual Rationality (see \Cref{EPC}) implies that it suffices to consider $w_i(\cdot):[0,1]\to[0,1]$ for each $i\in\{1,2\}$ in any core outcome.
+Note that we can therefore represent the wage gap and the wage ratio in a core outcome $O$ under EPSW as, respectively,\footnote{The given expression for the wage ratio holds under the assumption that $w_2(v)$ is not equal to zero almost everywhere.
+Otherwise, by construction, the wage ratio is defined as $\infty.$}